vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 This is a very basic model, it has the properties of a customer with an additional fullName property.
 Since this model will be used for output response, no validation is added.

-Now we will create an handler to query a customer view.
+Now we will create an handler to query a customer view into a new file src/api/queryHandler.ts

 ```csharp
 import { QueryHandler, Query, AbstractQueryHandler, Command, ServiceDependency, AbstractServiceCommand, IHasFallbackCommand } from "vulcain-corejs";